LeoForLearning/PatientTopApplication/README.md

 ->Test folder has all the Page objects , Runner file , stepdefinition

+-> Native Reporting of cucumber is used which is added in runner file of plugin section

 ->src/test/resources has the feature file which is the test case - The Manual scenarios is added in the same feature itself with comment as #Manual scenarios

 ->env is the environment parament to pass the url